NurikS/Style-Transfer/README.md

 that we have to define so called loss function.
 Loss function calculates the difference between the output that we got and the target output.
 For style transfer, we will need 2 loss functions, one for content and one for style.
-The content loss is pretty straight-forward, we are just going to calculated the Euclidean distance between feature representations of our content image and our generated image.
+The content loss is pretty straight-forward, we are just going to calculate the Euclidean distance between feature representations of our content image and our generated image.
 For style loss, it is a little bit trickier.
 You see, it is not that easy to define, what “style” is.
 The main breakthrough of this project, in my opinion, is that it succeeded to